Kanishka08/TSA-E-commerce-Revenue-Forecast/README.md

-# TSA-E-commerce-Revenue-Forecast
+# TSA — E-commerce Revenue Forecast

+**Short description:**
-Forecast weekly e-commerce revenue using ARIMA, Holt-Winters and Prophet; evaluate models and recommend the best model for business planning.
+Forecast e-commerce revenue using ARIMA, Holt-Winters and Prophet; evaluate models and recommend the best model for business planning.

+---

+## Business context
+The dataset contains weekly e-commerce revenue.
+The objective is to produce accurate short-to-medium term revenue forecasts to support planning, inventory and marketing decisions.

+---

+## Key findings (Executive summary)
+- Holt-Winters and Prophet generally capture seasonality better than ARIMA
+- Prophet achieved the lowest error, making it the best candidate for long-term forecasting.
+- Forecasts highlight upcoming seasonal peaks, supporting proactive inventory and staffing decisions.

+---